omega8cc/boa/docs/MIGRATE-XOCT.md

 environment (`_XOCT_TARGET_FQDN`, `_XOCT_MY_FQDN`; there is no flag).
-A later run keeps it without them: when the account already answers a renamed site with a `301`, or still holds sites on the per-host gate after a `--defer-host-named` pass, `proxy` reads them itself — this box's own name (the one the gate file names, else the one the redirects were written from) and the target's `hostname -f` as it answers now.
-So a `--repair`, a `--renotify` resend or the `--repair --retarget` after a failover keeps the old names answering a `301`, re-pointed at the new box's names.
-When the target's name cannot be read, the run refuses before anything is written and prints the command with both variables to set.
+A later run keeps it without them: when the account already answers a renamed site with a `301`, or still holds sites on the per-host gate after a `--defer-host-named` pass, `proxy` reads them itself — this box's panel hostname (the server alias's `remote_host`, else `hostname -f`, the lookup `xmass` uses) and the target's `hostname -f` as it answers now, after learning the target's host key.
+So a `--repair` (with or without `--renotify`) or the `--repair --retarget` after a failover keeps the old names answering a `301`, re-pointed at the new box's names.
+The run refuses before it changes anything when it cannot: a target that does not let this box in gets the same remedy as a refused retarget, and one that answers without a usable name gets the command's prefix to set by hand.
+Names handed over in the environment must be hostnames too.

 Repair and repoint (the tool names the flag when you need it):